andrewlow/Kube-Audit-Webhook/README.md

 ![Diagram](doc/images/kube-audit-log.png)

-The problem can be broken into two parts
+The problem can be broken into three steps
 1) The simple HTTP server that processes the data
-2) The deployment of the container and configuration of the webhook
+2) The deployment of the container
+3) Configuration of the webhook

 ## Step 1 - simple HTTP server